Close

 Students Struggle to Connect Their Major to a Career Path

-• Many students are exploring career options but feel uncertain about how to apply their degree.
-They want clear information on potential career paths, entry-level job opportunities, and the skills required for these roles.
-There is also confusion around graduate school options.
+• Many students were exploring career options but feel uncertain about how to apply their degree.
+They wanted clear information on potential career paths, entry-level job opportunities, and the skills required for these roles.
+There was also confusion around graduate school options.

 • IBIO students find it helpful to read about what their peers and alumni have done with their degree.
 Stories about alumni career journeys would be especially valuable, as would insights into the career trajectories of their professors.